-Imputation is done at the CPA3 level in the calculation of unit value indexes.
-Missing indexes are replaced with the corresponding index of the previous month, to which the general index changes of the current and previous month are added.
-In the calculation of value indexes, the 0 value is replaced with 0.1 so that the heading stays with the chaining.
+Imputation is done at the CPA3 level in the calculation of unit value indices.
+Missing indices are replaced with the corresponding index of the previous month, to which the general index changes of the current and previous month are added.
+In the calculation of value indices, the 0 value is replaced with 0.1 so that the heading stays with the chaining.

-In addition, the effect of the lower index heading on the general index change is calculated and published for unit value and volume indexes.
-Average weights weighted with the number of months have been used in the effect calculation of chain indexes where value weights vary each year.
+In addition, the effect of the lower index heading on the general index change is calculated and published for unit value and volume indices.
+Average weights weighted with the number of months have been used in the effect calculation of chain indices where value weights vary each year.
 The effects are calculated with the following formula:

 Wim is the average of the weights of the calculating year and of the base year of the previous year weighed with months.
 I(Lit) is the CPA level index of the calculating month, I(Lit-1) is the CPA level index of the corresponding month of the previous year and I(Lt-1) is the general index of the previous year.

 Preliminary monthly unit value and volume indices of international trade are published at the latest 38 days after the end of the statistical reference month.
 The preliminary indices are updated and published at a more detailed level not later than 60 days after the end of the statistical reference month The exact schedule of publication is defined for about a year onwards during autum the previous year.
 The publishing schedule is available on the Finnish Customs website.

 The unit value and volume indices of international trade, base year 2020=100, are available with the current classifications since 2020.
 Of the previous CPA2008 headings and base year 2010=100, headings are chained backwards up to the year 2002.

 Finnish Customs has produced international trade indices ever since 1919.
 Older international trade indices are available as archived paper copies.